yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/browsing-networking-webapps.md

 * ( ) [desktop](https://github.com/httpie/desktop) (httpie)
 * ( ) [geoip-api-c](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
 * ( ) [get-port-cli](https://github.com/sindresorhus/get-port-cli) - Get an available port.
-* ( ) [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems.
+* ( ) [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in -nix systems.
 * ( ) [histstat](https://github.com/vesche/histstat) - History for netstat
 * ( ) [ipcalc](https://github.com/kjokjo/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
 * ( ) [ngrep/](https://github.com/jpr5/ngrep/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.